 Add the turmeric, pepper, and toasted walnuts.
 Sauté for a few additional minutes, and then add the 2.5 cups of chicken broth.
 Cover and cook on a low simmer for 20 minutes.

-In the large Dutch oven or pot, add the pomegranate molasses, saffron water, chopped or puréed prunes, and the remaining chicken broth, and give it a good stir.
-Bring to a gentle boil, then reduce heat to low and simmer for 30 minutes, checking the stew periodically to make sure it has enough liquid and adding more if needed.
+In the large Dutch oven or pot, add the pomegranate molasses, saffron water, prunes, and the remaining chicken broth.
+Give it a good stir and bring to a gentle boil.
+Reduce heat to low and simmer for 30 minutes, checking the stew periodically to make sure it has enough liquid and adding more if needed.

-Add the browned chicken to the pot and cook for a minimum of 20 minutes, or more, on low heat.
+Add the browned chicken to the pot and cook for a minimum of 20 minutes on medium heat.
 Taste and adjust the seasoning, adding salt if needed.
-If your broth is salted, you may not need additional salt.
-At this stage, you can also add 1-2 tablespoons of additional pomegranate molasses if your stew needs more tang.
+If your broth is salty, you may not need additional salt.
+You can add 1-2 tablespoons of additional pomegranate molasses if you prefer a more sour stew.

-The stew will turn a dark brown color when it is ready.
+The color of the stew will be deep brown when it is ready.
 If desired, remove the excess oil from the top before serving.
 Serve with fresh saffron-infused basmati rice and enjoy!

 Substitutions